LoganChoate/3D-Star-Map/ROADMAP.md

   - Powered by the **A* pathfinding algorithm** with a "stranded" detection for impossible routes.
   - Includes a "Find Minimum Jump" feature to calculate the most efficient jump drive capability needed for a route.

+- **✅ Multi-Route Management:**
+  - Ability to plan and display up to 3 routes simultaneously.
+  - Each route has a distinct, high-contrast color.
+  - The "Reset View" button now clears all planned routes.

+- **✅ Standalone Executable Package:**
+  - The project is configured with **Electron** and **electron-builder** to package the web application into a standalone desktop application for Windows, macOS, and Linux, allowing for easy distribution and offline use.

 ---

 ## 🚀 Future Features

 This is the planned order for implementing new features.

-1.  **Standalone Executable Package:**
-    - The project is configured with **Electron** and **electron-builder** to package the web application into a standalone desktop application for Windows, macOS, and Linux, allowing for easy distribution and offline use.

-2.  **Advanced Route Planning & Navigation:**
+1.  **Advanced Route Planning & Navigation:**
-    - **Multi-Route Management:**
-        - Ability to plan and display up to 3 routes simultaneously.
-        - Each route will have a distinct, high-contrast color.
-        - The "Reset View" button will clear all planned routes.
     - **Route Interaction & Navigation:**
         - Buttons to instantly jump the camera to the start or end star of a selected route.
         - A "Next Jump" button to sequentially travel along a calculated route.